-The 4 basic functions of management form the foundation of entire management.
-Management is defined as, “the process of planning, organizing, leading and controlling the combination of on-going, integrated activities in the organization in order to achieve organizational goals”.
+The 4 basic functions of management form the foundation of the entire management.
+We define management as, “the process of planning, organizing, leading and controlling the combination of ongoing, integrated activities in the organization in order to achieve organizational goals”.

-Hence, manager is a person who is involved in managing the resources and activities within the organization.
-The role of manager is crucial to the survival and success of the organization as he is the person who leads his people towards the achievement of their personal and organizational goals.
-In doing so, he has to perform certain functions which are related to one another.
-Numerous challenges and situations confronted by the organizations dictate which of these basic functions of management to exercise.
+Hence, the manager is a person who manages the resources and activities within the organization.
+The role of a manager is crucial to the survival and success of the organization as he is the person who leads his people toward the achievement of their personal and organizational goals.
+In doing so, he has to perform certain functions that are related to one another.
+Numerous challenges and situations confronted by organizations dictate which of these 4 basic functions of management to exercise.

 Fayol’s 5 functions of management

-In 1916, a French mining engineer named Henry Fayol identified 5 functions of management which were planning, organizing, staffing, directing and controlling.
-Later, management experts and authors combined the functions of staffing and directing into a single leading function as it broadly covers both of the functions.
+In 1916, a French mining engineer named Henry Fayol identified 5 functions of business management which were planning, organizing, staffing, directing, and controlling.
+Later, management experts and authors combined the functions of staffing and directing into a single leading function as it broadly covers both functions.

 The 4 basic functions of management

-The effective implementation and enactment of the 4 basic functions of management ensures that the organization does not miss out on the essentials leading to its success.
+The effective implementation and enactment of the 4 basic functions of management ensure that the organization does not miss out on the essentials leading to its success.
 Let’s have a look in detail:

-Planning is a salient thoughtful function which includes thinking of the ways to get to the vision of the organization i.e. the point where the organization wants to be in future.
+Planning is a salient thoughtful function that includes thinking of the ways to get to the vision of the organization i.e. the point where the organization wants to be in the future.
 In doing so, the course of action needs to be defined.
-Planning function focuses on the considering the goals of organization, the ways to achieve these goals, the resources required and the course of implementation of all these steps.
+The planning function focuses on considering the goals of the organization, the ways to achieve these goals, the resources required, and the course of implementation of all these steps.

-Managers need to address these requirements and determine the best course of action to accomplish the goals.
-So, this function deals with carving a layout or scope of how to take organization to the next level.
-A successful planning phase ensures smooth management of the organizational activities and procedures.
+Managers need to address these requirements and determine the best course of action to accomplish their goals.
+So, this function deals with carving a layout or scope of how to take the organization to the next level.
+A successful planning phase ensures the smooth management of organizational activities and procedures.

 Levels of planning

-Top management plans the organizational goals and strategies while the middle management formulates the departmental goals and strategies.
-First line managers/ direct managers also formulate certain goals for their subordinates.
-For example, management by objectives (MBO) plans are mutually discussed plans for individual employees.
-Learn about setting the employee development plans in my another blog.
+Top management plans the organizational goals and strategies while middle management formulates the departmental goals and strategies.
+First-line managers/ direct managers also formulate certain goals for their subordinates.
+For example, the management by objectives (MBO) plan is a mutually discussed plan for individual employees.
+Learn about setting employee development plans in another blog.

 Types of plans